-Like so many Americans, the rock dove, as the species also is known, is a European immigrant: pigeons were introduced to North America by early European settlers.
+The rock dove, as the species also is known, is a European immigrant.
+Pigeons were introduced to North America by early European settlers.
 You’ll find pigeons in almost any city, town, or suburb on the continent.
-Their diet consists primarily of grains and seeds, along with insects and some greens – but pigeons aren’t terribly picky, and they’ll happily accept human food scraps and leftovers when available.
-From a pigeon’s point of view, city-living can’t be beat.
+Their diet consists primarily of grains and seeds, along with insects and some greens — but pigeons aren’t terribly picky, and they’ll happily accept human food scraps and leftovers when available.
+From a pigeon’s point of view, city living can’t be beat.
 Food and water are readily available.
 Predators are few and far between.
-Plus, there’s plenty of free housing – pigeons like to live in large groups on window ledges, rooftops, bridges, and warehouses as these offer room for whole flocks to rest or take shelter in close proximity.
+Plus, there’s plenty of free housing — pigeons like to live in large groups on window ledges, rooftops, bridges, and warehouses as these offer room for whole flocks to rest or take shelter in close proximity.

 Pigeons show a strong affinity for human-built structures.
 Nests, a haphazard combination of twigs, leaves, and a few feathers, are built on window ledges, behind signs, and under bridges.
 Parents take turns incubating the clutch of one or two white, unmarked eggs for between 16 and 19 days.
 After the eggs hatch, both parents feed the baby pigeons, or squabs, a crop secretion called “pigeon milk,” which is produced from the lining of the crop, a sac-like food storage chamber located under the bird’s esophagus.
 The milk is a highly nutritious and an efficient way of feeding young.
 Squabs fledge at four to six weeks of age but remain dependent on their parents for as long as the adults will tolerate them — generally another one or two weeks.
 Individuals may be capable of breeding at six months of age.